philn/cgs-stream-overlay-engine/README.md

 - admin UI to configure SRT and RTMP URLs
 - fallback-switch support
 - GL-backed pipeline, if the host has a capable GPU and `LIBGL_ALWAYS_SOFTWARE` is not set.
-- Docker file for easier testing and deployment